Countering Counter Offers – An Employers Guide

 Whilst the existing boss has the candidate in their business for the duration of their notice period and therefore has the ability to tug on their emotional heartstrings every day, you need to realise that, despite the relationship your new recruit has with their boss, there were clearly factors that caused them to seek a move.

 If you are particularly keen on a candidate, make an effort to get to know them well during the interview and offer process.
 That will place you in a far better position to win the all-important tug of war.

-Timing: Whilst agencies discuss counter offers when registering new applicants, it’s not very ‘real’ to the candidate at that point and it’s only when an offer is made, that a great deal of care, attention and some forethought is often needed.
+Timing: Whilst experienced consultancies are likely to discuss counter offers when registering new applicants, it’s not particularly ‘real’ to the candidate at that point and it’s only when an offer is made, that a great deal of care, attention and some forethought is often needed.

-Relaying offers: Therefore care should be taken when you relay the offer.
-Do you currently relay offers over the phone or face to face?
+Relaying offers: Therefore care should be taken when you first relay the offer.
+Do you currently relay offers over the phone or face-to-face?

 By sitting with a new recruit to discuss their job offer, making them feel comfortable, really talking through how you plan to address the reasons for leaving their current role, introducing them to their new team, showing them their desk etc, you make their new role far more real and harder to turn away from.

 You may even talk through how their current employer is likely to react, what they might miss about their current business and how this could be used to try and retain them.
 Depending on their answer, this may give you ideas for your business (e.g. if they say they’ll miss the coffee machine, go and buy one and send them a pic!).

 If you have the chance to involve the ‘newbie’ in going out with key personnel or colleagues, it creates a huge amount of added ‘buy-in’ that you may need when they’re back with their current boss.
 If you have events, whether social or professional, involve the new star too.